 Line 6a.
 "RPA '94" Current Liability Interest Rate.
 Enter the interest rate used to determine "RPA '94" current liability.
-Generally, the interest rate used must not fall outside the corridor of 90% to 105% of the weighted average interest rate (See Code section 412(I)(7)(C)(i)).
-However, a special rule under Code section 412(b)(5)(B)(ii)(II) provides that, for the 2004 plan year, the interest rate used to determine current liability must not be above and must not be more than 10 percent below the weighted average of the rates of interest, as set forth by the Treasury department, on amounts invested conservatively in long-term investment-grade corporate bonds during the 4-year period ending on the last day before the beginning of the plan year.
-The rate used must be in accordance with the guidelines issued by the IRS.
-See Notices 90-11, 2004-34, and Rev. Rul.
-96-21.
-Enter rate to the nearest .01 percent.
+The interest rate used must be in accordance with the guidelines issued by the IRS and, pursuant to the Pension Protection Act of 2006, must not be above and must not be more than 10 percent below the weighted average of the rates of interest, as set forth by the Treasury Department, on amounts invested conservatively in long-term investment-grade corporate bonds during the 4-year period ending on the last day before the beginning of the 2006 plan year.
+Enter the rate to the nearest .01 percent.